Peyman-Products/resume/README.md

 - Access `http://localhost:3000` to view the candidate list rendered using Material UI components.
 - Use the backend endpoints defined in `app.py` to add, edit or delete candidates.
+- The list of available positions can be retrieved via `GET /api/positions` which returns an array of objects containing `id` and `name`.

 ## Candidate Types and Admin Area